 Santarém has an estimated population of 299,419 people (2012 Census) and is the third most populous city in the state.
 Because of the crystalline waters of the Tapajós River, Santarém has more than 100 km (62 mi) of natural beaches, such as those of the village of Alter do Chão.

 A few miles south of the city, the escarpment of the Santarém plateau rises to an elevation of 120 m (400 ft).
 The plateau, crossed by a road to Belterra, is one of the most productive areas of agricultural colonization in the Amazon Valley.
 The raising of livestock is also significant.

 Originally founded as a Jesuit mission to a Tapajó Indian settlement (aldeia) in 1661, the town grew around a fort built by Pedro Teixeira.
 It was given town status in 1758, with the name of Tapajós, and was elevated to city rank in 1848.

 Today, Santarém is the most important town on the Amazon between Belém and Manaus and is a port of call for river steamers.
 A modest trade comes from the settlements along the riverbanks.
-Rosewood oil, rubber, lumber, and jute are the region’s most important exports.
+However, the region's most important exports are Rosewood oil, rubber, lumber, and jute.

-Santarém has a tropical monsoon climate not subject to significant changes in temperatures due to its proximity to the equator.
-With high humidity, the average annual temperature varies between 25º and 28 °C (77° and 82°F).
+Santarém's tropical monsoon climate is not subject to significant temperature changes due to its proximity to the equator.
+Along with high humidity, the average annual temperature varies between 25 - 28 °C (77 - 82°F).

 The average annual rainfall is about 1,920 mm (76 in), which becomes more intense during the wet season from November to July.
 The dry season spans from August through October.